classgraph/classgraph/README.md

         : widgetClassInfo.getNamesOfSubclasses();

 // Or filter all ClassInfo using Java 8 stream filtering (note that multiple
-// filter() stages can be added to locate classes that satisfy multiple criteria):
+// filter() stages can be added to locate classes that meet multiple criteria):
 List<String> widgetSubClasses = new FastClasspathScanner("com.xyz.widget").scan()
         .getClassNameToClassInfo().values().stream()
                 .filter(ci -> ci.hasSuperclass(Widget.class.getName()))